What Do You Have To Disclose When Selling A House In The UK?

 It does seem counter-productive to have an ‘honesty is the best policy’ approach when selling a home, but this really is the best course of action.

-It’s important to appreciate that secrecy is not permitted under any circumstances by law, so you’ll need to declare all of the positive and also the negative details of your home.
+It’s important to appreciate that secrecy is not permitted under any circumstances by law, so you’ll need to declare all the positive and also the negative details of your home.

 That’s because the buyer must have complete information to enable them to make the right decision before buying it.